Matt-DESTROYER/JavaScript-RayCaster/README.md

 - 5 (Pink level finish cube.)
 - (Note 0 and 5 are not solid.)

-To edit a level skip the adding a nested object and simply replace the numbers with the ones you choose.
+To simply edit a level skip the adding a nested object and simply replace the numbers with the ones you choose.